Miiori/responsiveness-portfolio-hw/README1.md

             </style>
 ```
 ---
-Next, this particular peice of code showcase how the Navbar links seammlessly transition from page to page.
-It also shows that what page you are currently viewing on the navbar with this particular peice: ```aria-current="page"```
+Next, this particular peice of code showcase how the Navbar links seamlessly transition from page to page.
+It also shows that what page you are currently viewing on the navbar with this particular piece: ```aria-current="page"```
 based off of this wee can see that on the code we are viewing the "About me" page or "index.html".
 ```
    <li class="nav-item">